-5 common cooling mistakes making your home warmer – and how to fix them
+7 cooling mistakes making your home warmer in the heat – and how to fix them

-These are the home cooling mistakes you'll want to avoid this season if you want to keep your cool
+These are the all too common home cooling mistakes to avoid if you want to keep cool this summer

 (Image credit: Getty Images)

-When hot weather approaches most people start panicking looking for ways to cool down their houses.
-Just ensure you don't make the common mistake of trying out these popular cooling methods.
+This stifling summer heat leaves most of us frantically looking for ways to cool down our houses.
+Just be sure in that sweaty panic, you don't make the mistake of trying out these popular cooling methods.

 Looking for ways to keep your home cool without AC?
-Whether they're internet hacks or old wives tales, some cooling advice might seem like a good idea to begin with but many of these 'tips' can be ineffective and cost you more money.
+Whether they're internet hacks or old wives' tales, some cooling advice might seem like a good idea to begin with, but many of these 'tips' can be ineffective and cost you more money in the long run.

 So if you want help with how to keep cool in summer whilst working from home or through the night, here are six things you absolutely shouldn't be doing.